 How to participate

-Students enrolled at UIC can register for IPHS 430: Epidemics of Injustice using CRN: 44551.
-Course Syllabus
+UIC students will be able to enroll next fall for our Spring 2022 course, IPHS 430: Epidemics of Injustice using CRN: 44551.

 Recommended book list